NFL on Fox: 2003–2005

 NFL on Fox logo used from 2003 to 2005.

 For the 2003 season, Fox's NFL coverage debuted a new graphics package.

-Instead of being a large black rectangle consistently, the score banner alternated between a large black rectangle and several small, black parallelograms, and the shaded area above it was removed.
+Instead of being a large black rectangle consistently, the score bug alternated between a large black rectangle and several small, black parallelograms, and the shaded area above it was removed.
 Team logos were now used, in place of their abbreviations, and scores were shown in white text in black parallelograms.
 During the 2003 NFL playoffs, however, the logos were removed and the team abbreviations were rendered again in white lettering in the background of the team's main color.

-The graphics package itself was eventually rolled out to Fox Sports' other properties in subsequent months, including NASCAR; however, Major League Baseball broadcasts continued to use the 2001 scoring banners and graphics in 2004, but then began using this on-screen appearance during the MLB playoffs that year.
+The graphics package itself was eventually rolled out to Fox Sports' other properties in subsequent months, including NASCAR; however, Major League Baseball broadcasts continued to use the 2001 score bugs and graphics in 2004, but then began using this on-screen appearance during the MLB playoffs that year.

-The banner returned to a large black rectangle at the start of the 2004 season.
+The score bug returned to a large black rectangle at the start of the 2004 season.
 The team logos returned, this time looking more "three-dimensional" in appearance and with their respective abbreviations beside the logos.
 Electronic eggcrate in the team's primary color was used whenever that certain team calls timeout, scores a touchdown, or a field goal.
 It would be shown in red whenever the team challenges a play.
 In addition during a touchdown or field goal, the right side of the banner would have a split flashing "light", then the words "TOUCHDOWN or FIELD GOAL (team)" in the same electronic lettering scrolling left.

 During Week 11 of the 2004 season, the team logos were once again replaced with the abbreviations.
 First seen on the network's Major League Baseball postseason broadcasts that year, this time, they were rendered in electronic eggcrate lettering in the team's main color.
 When team-specific information was displayed in the banner, such as the hang time of a punt or a touchdown, the abbreviation would revert to the team's logo.
 During the 2005 holiday season, for the Week 15 Saturday game (between the Tampa Bay Buccaneers and New England Patriots), a new white banner, resembling a chrome finish (first introduced at the start of Fox's coverage of the 2005 World Series) debuted, with animated snow accumulating on top with an animated snowplow periodically clearing the snow from the screen.
 The following week, the new banner was adopted for all games, but without the snow animation.
 The team abbreviations became white letters against the team's main color.